Sunland Baobab (Platland Tree)

-Trunk of the tree had two connected parts what made the measurement of the trunk somewhat confusing.
+Trunk of the tree had two connected parts that made the measurement of the trunk somewhat confusing.
 Each of these parts got its own enormous cavities, connected with a narrow passage.
 Unfortunately, in August 2015 one part of the tree collapsed.

 Pub in a tree

 Such aged baobabs develop large hollows in their trunk and in this case the hollow has been used in an ingenious way.

 In 1993 owners of the farm – Heerdens – cleared the hollowed trunk of debris and there were found artifacts of Bushmen and first white settlers.
-In process, there was made a nice room inside the tree with a floor one meter below the ground level.
+In the process, there was made a nice room inside the tree with a floor one meter below the ground level.
 Natural vent in the trunk was replaced with a door and there was arranged a pub with draft beer, seats, music system.

 There is enough space for 60 people – but Wondermondo has no information if they all will have seats in there.

 In another hollow there has been installed a well-ventilated wine cellar with a constant temperature of 22 C (1.).

 The giant baobab is a significant attraction of the Sunland Farm turning it into an attractive destination for tourists with bungalows and swimming pools.

 Unfortunately these activities are not especially suited for the unique tree – especially the adding of concrete construction on its roots.
 The touristy landscape somewhat decreases the effect of this monument of nature (2.).

 After the collapse of one-third of the tree in August 2015 the remaining part of baobab still stands and is alive – with a bar in it.